-- (i) the name and principal purposes of the amalgamated union; - (ii) the conditions of admission to membership; - (iii) the organisation of the amalgamated union, including the method of appointing and removing its governing body and other principal officers and of altering its rules;
+- (i) the name and principal purposes of the amalgamated organisation; - (ii) the conditions of admission to membership; - (iii) the structure of the amalgamated organisation;

+(iv) the method of appointing and removing its governing body and principal officials and of altering its rules;

-(iv) the contributions and benefits applicable to members of the amalgamating unions.
+(v) the contributions and benefits applicable to members of the amalgamating organisations.

-Regarding (iv), if the contributions and benefits of members of any of the amalgamating unions are not to change from those operating before amalgamation, that should be stated in the instrument.
-Otherwise, the rates of contributions and benefits payable in the new union should be set out in the instrument with any special conditions or qualifications also shown.
+Regarding (v), if the contributions and benefits of members of any of the amalgamating associations are not to change from those operating before amalgamation that should be stated in the instrument.
+Otherwise, the rates of contributions and benefits payable in the new association should be set out in the instrument with any special conditions or qualifications also shown.

-4. The instrument shall specify any property held for the benefit of any of the amalgamating unions or for the benefit of a branch of any of those unions which is not to be vested in the appropriate trustees as defined [in Article 86 of the 1995 Order], and shall state the proposed disposition of any such property.
+4. The instrument shall specify any property held for the benefit of any of the amalgamating organisations or for the benefit of a branch of any of those organisations which is not to be vested in the appropriate trustees as defined [in Article 86 of the 1995 Order], and shall state the proposed disposition of any such property.

 This requirement follows from Article 86 of the 1995 Order.
-In law all property of a trade union is to be vested in trustees.
-Article 86 provides that, on an amalgamation all trust property held for the benefit of the amalgamating unions or their branches will vest automatically in "the appropriate trustees" without any conveyance or assignment, except -
+In law all property of an unincorporated employers' association is to be vested in trustees.
+Article 86 provides that, on an amalgamation, all trust property held for the benefit of the amalgamating associations or their branches will vest automatically in "the appropriate trustees" without any conveyance or assignment), except -